RLoris/lib-ng-opengallery/ng-opengallery/projects/ng-opengallery/README.md

 | (open) | boolean | Emits a boolean when the media viewer is opened or closed |

 # To-Do / Improvements
+-   Move some logic in service and remove from components
 -   Add Squared layout
 -   Add animations support
 -   Add Iframe support